Dustyroom/flat-kit-doc/_docs/outlines.md

 Two sets of identical meshes, with the difference of one mesh having a rotated normal

 **TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
-You can get even more control on the outlines using *‘Stylized Surface with Outline’* shader in addition to the global Outline effect.
-Also, *Rim* parameter of *Stylized Surface* and *Stylized Surface with Outline* shaders can accentuate object's edges, often it looks like a partial outline, which can be helpful.
+You can get even more control on the outlines using the [*Outline parameters of Stylized Surface shader*](/stylized-surface/#outline) in addition to the global Outline effect.
+Also, the [*Rim*](/stylized-surface/#rim) parameter of *Stylized Surface* and [*Outline parameters of Stylized Surface shader*](/stylized-surface/#outline) can accentuate object's edges, often it looks like a partial outline, which can be helpful.
 {:.notice--success}

 ### Excluding objects from outlines